 Having controlled epilepsy brings conflicting emotions.
 The majority of the time it’s great, yet life is never perfect, because life never is. 😄

 I used to look at the glistening goal of being seizure free, to me, it was the solution to a my problems but I was wrong.

-My epilepsy hadn’t disappeared.
+My epilepsy hadn’t magically disappeared.
 It’s part of me, even if it’s dormant, I’ve accepted that now.

 People still had problems – friends, colleagues, potential partners etc. Would learn that I had epilepsy and regardless of whether it was controlled or not it was an issue for them.
 I wasn’t expecting that.
-(If anyone has an issue, they are not worth your time.)
+Always remember – If anyone has an issue with, walk away they are not worth your time.

-I felt I had more to lose – I now had a record ‘x’ amount of time and I would be doubly disappointed when it would all come crashing down.
+I felt I had more to lose – I now had a record ‘x’ amount of time seizure free and I would be doubly disappointed when it would come crashing down.
 I then had a car, what if I lost that?
-I realised whatever happens will happen, just enjoy the good days.
+But finally I realised whatever happens will happen, you have to live in the moment and enjoy the good days.

 I know that my last blog was: Tips for Staying Safe in Heatwaves and I follow the tips strictly, but when I wrote the blog I wasn’t expecting the heat wave to last so long, and with each passing day of this warmth, I find myself building with tension and anxiety fearing that I may become unwell if the temperature doesn’t soon begin to cool.

 I don’t want to complain about the nice weather, it brings us together and people of all ages are appearing to have a wonderful time in sun.